Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Experimental Results

 \ignore{There is no decrease in accuracy; it is the same as when using Gazelle.
 Since MPC is assumed, the existing neural network structure is not modified.
 Since the encoded filter value can be recovered without approximation, convolution is carried out using the original filter value, meaning that the proposed structure has no impact on accuracy.}

-{Lastly, we compare the latency and communication cost with another state-of-the-art SIMD-packing based convolution CrypTFlow2~\cite{rathee2020cryptflow2} in Table~\ref{communication}.
-The packing technique of the proposed scheme allows the slots to be fully utilized without wastage, which leads to a 1.13-2.6$\times$ reduction in communication cost for large input sizes (>32, $c_n$=1).
-Additionally, for the 28$\times$28 size with $c_n$=2, the communication cost is reduced by 4.2$\times$.} {Thanks to the proposed optimization, latency is also reduced by 0.99-100$\times$.}
+{Lastly, we compare the latency, communication cost, and {storage} usage with another state-of-the-art SIMD-packing based convolution CrypTFlow2~\cite{rathee2020cryptflow2} in Table~\ref{communication}.
+The output channel packing technique of Hyena allows the slots to be fully utilized without wastage, which leads to a 1.13-2.6$\times$ reduction in communication cost for large input sizes (>32, $c_n$=1).
+Additionally, for the 28$\times$28 size with $c_n$=2, the communication cost is reduced by 4.2$\times$.} {Thanks to the proposed optimization, latency is also reduced by {0.97-86$\times$, and storage savings range from 24.6-7883$\times$.}}